SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 Finally, use the command `sudo batctl o` to check the neighbors.
 It will look like this:

+<
-If there is only 1 device within the network, it will be empty here
+If there is only 1 device within the network, it will be empty like this.
+Otherwise, the row with an asterisks will be the ideal path to the host.
+If the Nexthop is the same as the Orginator, it is 1 hop.